emirhansesigur/JAVA-Text-Based-Game/README.md

 ***JAVA-Text-Based-Game***

-This is my project I made for my Object-Oriented Programming lesson that I took in 1. class.
-We were expected to code a fight game which is text-based.

-**This project's aim was practicing the subjects we have learnt in OOP lesson.**
+**This project's aim was practicing the subjects I have learnt in OOP.**

 ## Characters:
 There are 10 inactive knights.
 In the beginning of the game, 5 Knights will be activated randomly.
 1 or 2 of them are going to be Strong Knight.